njtransit 9 months ago

 Its because a lot of the weird artificial junk that are allowed to be put into your food is illegal in Europe.
 Even things like popular sweeteners have been shown to have a negative effect on your gut health.

-• azinman2 a day ago
+• azinman2 9 months ago

 Europe puts plenty of E numbers in their food (the US just spells it out versus hiding it under a number).
 There are things illegal in the US that are used in food in Europe.
 A lot of the time, at least for things like pesticides, the different is country of origin of manufacturer.

-• jenny91 21 hours ago
+• jenny91 9 months ago

 E numbers have very little to do with this.
 They are just a way to categorize food additives.

-• mikrl 21 hours ago
+• mikrl 9 months ago

 Growing up in the EU in the 00s there was always the public health concerns of E numbers causing this or that.